salehahr/graph-extraction-gui/readme.md

 ## Notes
 - Sample skeletonised images are provided in the [`img`](./img) folder.
-- The adjacency matrix is predicted using the BAC scheme.
 - This GUI implementation is currently not optimised for GPU.